Quezler/ReFactorium/README.md

 * Thorns made of scrap that damage enemies walking on them.
 * Polluted water.
 Can be crafted using Spores and Water.
 Can be obtained by pumping polluted water.
 * Filter that clears water and outputs thorium.
+* Bottles that can be filled with liquids and emptied later.
 ## Versions
 ### V0.1 - "Scrap Update"
 * Scrap is a material now (it can be stored it the core).